 If performance at work or an inability to keep up with obligations doesn’t clue you in, what are some signs that you or someone you love is a functioning alcoholic?
 First, if you drink heavily, you are at risk.
 Heavy drinking is described by WebMD as seven drinks in a week (or three in any one day on a regular basis) for women.
 For men, the numbers jump to 14 a week or four a day.

 One night of celebration and imbibing (though not always the wisest choice) doesn’t mean you have functional alcoholism.
-At the same time, every person and every body is unique, so you could have a substance abuse problem without hitting the drinking numbers defined by WebMD.
+At the same time, everybody is unique, so you could have a substance abuse problem without hitting the drinking numbers defined by WebMD.
 Some other signs of functional alcoholism include:

-- You get drunk when you had no intention to do so, and it happens on a regular basis
+- Getting drunk when you had no intention to do so, especially on a regular basis

-- You lie about drinking or try to hide it, even if you don’t think you are an alcoholic
+- Lying about or trying to hide your drinking, even if you don’t think you are an alcoholic

-- You make excuses about why you drink so much or try to assure friends and family that you don’t drink as much as they think you do
+- Trying to convince friends and family that you don’t drink as much as they think you do

 What Should You Do Next?